Jondolf/Calculator/README.md

 # Calculator

-This project was made using Angular 9.0.3.
+This project was made using Angular 9.0.3 with HTML, TypeScript and SCSS.

 ## Project structure

 ### src/app/

 **app/** contains all components, logic and data.
-Each component has it's own folder with four to six files (.component.html, .component.scss, .component.spec.ts, .service.spec.ts, .servce.ts).
+Each component has it's own folder with four to six files (.component.html, .component.scss, .component.spec.ts, .service.spec.ts, .service.ts).
 **app/calculator/** contains the actual components and logic of the calculator.
-**app/common/** contains easily reusable components, such as diferent kinds of buttons.
+**app/common/** contains easily reusable components, such as different kinds of buttons.
 **app/models/** contains custom interfaces and types.

 ### src/